Polydelta-ai/Targeted-Recruitment-Partner-Recommender/README.md

 - Program Distribution

 ### Professional Organizations ###
-Our professional organization model utilizes a TF IDF vectorizer along with a linear kernel to compare organizations based on the following characteristics:
+Our professional organization model utilizes a Term Frequency - Inverse Document Frequency vectorizer implemented with a linear kernel to compare organizations based on the following characteristics:
 - Name
 - Bio
 - Organization Type